seantywork/lgtm-rsvp/README.md

 2. It is recommended to deploy it on a cloud provider where DDoS protection feature is built-in, e.g. AWS, GCP...

+TCP on Port 80, 443, 22 should be enabled

 3. Clone this repository

 4. Carefully read and modify config.yaml